hydraulic-software/conveyor/guidebook/docs/configs/inputs.md

 app.inputs += path/to/a/file
 app.inputs += path/to/a/directory
 app.inputs += /opt/foo/bar/*.sh

-# GRADLE USERS: See the Getting Started doc for what to do!

 # You can change where the file is placed.
 app.inputs += a/file -> other-dir/file